mindspore-ai/docs/tutorials/lite/source_en/use/runtime_train_cpp.md

 memcpy(in_data, data_ptr, inputs.at(data_index)->Size());
 memcpy(in_labels, label_ptr, inputs.at(label_index)->Size());
 // After filling the input tensors the data_ptr and label_ptr may be freed
-// The input tensors themselves are managed by MindSpore Lite and users are not allowd to access them or delete them
+// The input tensors themselves are managed by MindSpore Lite and users are not allowed to access them or delete them
 ```

 Note: